mlowicki/re.js/README.md

 * re.M\_SPECIAL\_CHAR\_VERBATIM

   Some special character - '{', '}', ']' can be treated verbatim if cannot be parsed as part of quantifier or character class.
+[More info](http://referenceerror.com/special-characters-treated-verbatim-in-regexp/)